 - Assuming certain features are included and ignoring the missing functionalities

 - Not testing the designed applications before implementation

 - Choosing a system purely on the ‘looks’, not evaluating all costs involved with its purchase.

 - Setting expectations high, thinking that you’ll find the perfect software

 - The ‘human element’

-It is vital to consider all of these elements when choosing a new system to make sure you end up with a solution that fits your business needs, budget, goals, and the needs of those operating the system on a daily basis.
+Experience has taught us that it is vital to consider all of the elements listed above when choosing a new system, to make sure you end up with a solution that fits your business needs, budget, goals, and the needs of those operating the system on a daily basis.